wyliodrinstudio/WyliodrinSTUDIO/docs/source/plugin.rst

 How to create a device plugin
 *********************************

 This type of plugin allows you to add and use a new device to the Wyliodrin STUDIO platform, so you need to properly register its functions and characteristics.

+Let's suppose that you want to create your own device plugin, called **"device_awesome"**.

 |